raxoft/form_input/README.md

 in addition to the standard submit button.
 This button will allow the user to add as many items as needed before submitting the form.

-### Extending parameters
+### Extending Parameters

-The examples above show rendering of parameters which shall take care of most your needs, but it doesn't need to end there.
+The examples above show rendering of parameters which shall take care of most of your needs, but it doesn't need to end there.
 Do you need some extra functionality?
 It's trivial to pass additional parameter options along and render them in the template the way you need.